 Mechanisms of Acquired Temozolomide Resistance in Glioblastoma

-The integration of temozolomide (TMZ) chemotherapy into therapy for patients newly diagnosed with glioblastoma multiforme (GBM) has a major impact on survival for a subset of patients.
+The integration of temozolomide (TMZ) chemotherapy into therapy for patients newly diagnosed with glioblastoma has a major impact on survival for a subset of patients.

 Unfortunately, essentially all patients develop resistance to temozolomide, and consequently, understanding the mechanisms of TMZ resistance development is critically important.

-Using primary glioblastoma multiforme xenograft models, we have demonstrated that acquired TMZ resistance can be induced by two distinct mechanisms within the same tumor, with one mechanism being driven by increased histone acetylation within the promoter of a critical DNA repair protein MGMT.
+Using primary glioblastoma xenograft models, the Translational Neuro-Oncology Lab has demonstrated that acquired TMZ resistance can be induced by two distinct mechanisms within the same tumor, with one mechanism being driven by increased histone acetylation within the promoter of a critical DNA repair protein MGMT.
 Moreover, co-treatment with the histone deacetylase inhibitor SAHA promotes development of this epigenetically driven resistance mechanism.

 Whole-exome sequencing and RNA sequencing in TMZ-resistant models without MGMT elevation identified mutations in DNA ligase IV, Ku70 and Ku80, which are key components in the nonhomologous end-joining (NHEJ) DNA repair pathway.
 Consistent with defects in this critical pathway, these mutations were associated with delayed DNA repair kinetics and a paradoxical increase in radiation responsiveness.

-The focus of this application is to investigate these two distinct mechanisms of TMZ resistance emergence using our patient-derived xenograft models and patient tumor tissues.
+The focus of this research project is to investigate these two distinct mechanisms of TMZ resistance emergence using our patient-derived xenograft models and patient tumor tissues.

 - Aim 1: Define the changes in the chromatin-modifying complexes regulating MGMT upregulation.
-The lab's preliminary data suggest that distinct chromatin modifying complexes suppress MGMT expression in different MGMT-methylated glioblastoma multiforme xenograft lines.
+The lab's preliminary data suggest that distinct chromatin-modifying complexes suppress MGMT expression in different MGMT-methylated glioblastoma xenograft lines.
 We hypothesize that the specific resident complex within the MGMT promoter will define the effects of epigenetically targeted therapies on MGMT upregulation.